yu26s9-decypted/soobway-capstone/README.md

 - A POS design inspired off of Toast, Inc.
 - Includes layout with a persistent order/checkout sidebar
-- Content-swap navigation — sidebar state never lost between screens
+- Content-swap navigation where the order sidebar state won't be lost
-- A SCUFFED Animated? checkout simulation with a : spinner animation with checkmark on payment confirmation and x on payment failure.
+- A SCUFFED Animation? with a checkout simulation with a : spinner animation with checkmark on payment confirmation and x on payment failure.
-- Audio feedback base on interactions taken
+- Audio feedback base on interactions taken in the GUI
 - Receipt saves to file on order completion

 -----